The Flowers That Bloom at Night

 Peak Bloom: They stay fully open throughout the dark hours.

-Closing: They close back up by mid-morning (around 9:00 AM or 10:00 AM) as the sun gets too intense so they can stay hydrated and save their energy.
+Closing: They close back up by mid-morning (around 9:00 AM or 10:00 AM) as the sun gets too intense.